 Abrams Park: Located on 10th Avenue North and 22nd Street in Bessemer, Abrams Park sits adjacent to Abrams Elementary School.
 The park is being renovated.
 It has a baseball field for youth games, a soccer field in the outfield.
 The concession stand is being renovated.
 The area also includes newly installed picnic tables.

 Alex Bradford Park: Named for Bessemer native and popular jazz musician Alex Bradford.
 The lighted public park has benches and a fountain.
 It is located in downtown Bessemer at First Avenue North and 19th Street and currently serves as home to the Bessemer Farmers Market.

 Carver Park: Carver Park, located at Second Avenue North and Seventh Street is a large park with a little league baseball field, walking track, picnic and family areas, kiddie equipment and city-owned fields.

 Debardeleben Park: Described as an “oasis”, Debardeleben Park is named after the city’s founder Henry Debardeleben.
 The park is nestled in the heart of downtown.
 It has picnic tables, a bandstand and a renovated Doughboy statue with the names of local World War I vets inscribed.
 The park also serves as site of the annual Bob Sykes Blues and BBQ Festival and summer concerts and community gatherings, such as the annual Christmas Tree Lighting.

 McNeil Park:Located in the heart of Bessemer’s Pipe Shop community, McNeil Park sits on the site of the former McNeil School.
-The park has a walking track, a basketball court, children’s playground and picnic tables.
+The park has a walking track, two new pavilions, a basketball court, children’s playground and picnic tables.
 It is also the only site in the city to have an outdoor water feature/splash pad in which children can play and cool off in the hot Alabama summer heat.
 McNeil Park also serves as a rallying ground for the annual Valley Creek Cleanup and the annual Pipe Shop Day Celebration, both held each August.